-- 2.4.1 The activities shall not extend beyond the site, being the land shown edged in green on the site plan attached to the permit. - 2.4.2 The activities shall not be carried out within 200 metres of a European Site or a SSSI. - 2.4.3 The activities shall not be carried out within 50m of any well spring or borehole used for the supply of water for human consumption.
-This must include private water supplies.
+- 2.4.1 The activities shall not extend beyond the site, being the land shown edged in green on the site plan attached to the permit. - 2.4.2 The permitted activities must not be carried out within: - (a) 200 metres of a European site, Ramsar, Site of Special Scientific Interest or Marine Conservation Zone; - (b) 50 metres of a National Nature Reserve, Local Nature Reserve, Local Wildlife Site, Ancient woodland or Scheduled Ancient Monument; - (c) 50 metres of a site that has species or habitats of principle importance (as listed in Section 7 of the Environment Act (Wales)) that Natural Resources Wales considers at risk to this activity, these are also often referred to as priority habitats and species; - (d) 50 metres of any well, spring or borehole used for the supply of water for human consumption, including private water supplies; - (e) a groundwater source protection zone 1.